aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Beetle.md

 > NOTE: This page is about the enemy action, NOT the player party member.

 ## [HardMode](../../Damage%20pipeline/HardMode.md) changes
-HardMode being true does 3 changes:
+HardMode being true does the following changes:

 - The odds to taunt before using a move changes to 30% from 20%
 - In the rock throw move, the amount of frames the rock takes to move to the target is 41 frames instead of 48 frames